Filters

 English

-James Way is a Family Medicine provider in Muncy, Pennsylvania.
-Dr. Way and is rated as an Advanced provider by MediFind in the treatment of Prothrombin Deficiency.
-His top areas of expertise are Sitosterolemia, High Cholesterol, Prothrombin Deficiency, and Maturity Onset Diabetes of the Young.
+James Way is a primary care provider, practicing in Family Medicine in Muncy, Pennsylvania.
+Dr. Way is rated as an Advanced provider by MediFind in the treatment of Prothrombin Deficiency.
+His top areas of expertise are Sitosterolemia, High Cholesterol, Maturity Onset Diabetes of the Young, and Familial Hypertension.

 Languages Spoken: